xcube-dev/xcube/docs/source/examples/xcube_gen.rst

 and are provided by `Copernicus Marine Environment Monitoring Service`_.
 The data is described in a dedicated `Product User Manual`_.

-Before starting the example, you need to activate the xcube environment:
+Before starting the example, activate the default Pixi environment from the xcube repository root:

 ::

-    $ conda activate xcube
+    $ pixi shell

 If you want to take a look at the input data you can use :doc:`../cli/xcube_dump` to print out the metadata of a selected input file: